Australia unveils laws to make Google, Facebook pay for news | DW | 09.12.2020

 The "world-first" draft law will create a level-playing field in the country's online advertising market, the government says.
 In response, Facebook said the legislation "misunderstands the dynamics of the internet."

-The Australian government on Wednesday introduced to Parliament legislation to force tech giants Google and Facebook to pay news organizations for original content.
+The Australian government on Wednesday introduced to parliament legislation to force tech giants Google and Facebook to pay news organizations for journalism.

 The laws "will address the bargaining power imbalance between news media businesses and digital platforms," Treasurer Josh Frydenberg said in a statement.

-Officially named The News Media and Digital Platforms Mandatory Bargaining Code, it will "ensure that news media businesses are fairly remunerated for the content they generate, helping to sustain public interest journalism in Australia," Frydenberg said.
+The draft legislation, officially named the News Media and Digital Platforms Mandatory Bargaining Code, will "ensure that news media businesses are fairly remunerated for the content they generate, helping to sustain public interest journalism in Australia," Frydenberg said.

+"It's designed to level the playing field and to ensure a sustainable and viable Australian media landscape," he said.

+Under the code, tech giants will be encouraged to negotiate with major media firms in Australia, including public broadcasters, over the price they would pay to access their news.

 adi/rt (dpa)